davidaraujo/citibike/src/schemas/README.md

 The official GBFS JSON Schemas from can be found [here](https://github.com/MobilityData/gbfs-json-schema).
 I changed the original schemas to remove the unnecessary stations array and replace it with just one station.
+Schemas to register in SR are suffixed with _single.